shane-kercheval/mcp-client-agent/README.md

 ## Error When Starting Claude

 I received these errors when starting Claude after installing the server via `uv run mcp install ./servers/mcp_fake_server.py`.
 These errors do not happen when using docker containers.
-One isue is that the `uv` command doesn't seem to be found unless i give it the path via `which uv`.
+One isue is that the `uv` command doesn't seem to be found unless I provide the path (found via `which uv`).
 Another issue is that the MCP server cannot find files from different directories that it attempts to import.

 Here are the errors I get (`tail -n 20 -F ~/Library/Logs/Claude/mcp*.log` helped me to debug):